dotnet/csharplang/proposals/csharp-8.0/ranges.md

 - When `expr` is of the form `expr1..` (where `expr1` can be omitted), then it will be emitted as `receiver.Length - start`.
 - Otherwise, it will be emitted as `expr.End.GetOffset(receiver.Length) - start`.

+Regardless of the specific conversion strategy, the order of evaluation should be equivalent to the following:
+1. `receiver` is evaluated;
+2. `expr` is evaluated;
+3. `length` is evaluated, if needed;
+4. the `Slice` method is invoked.

-The `receiver`, `Length`, and `expr` expressions will be spilled as appropriate to ensure any side effects are only executed once.
+The `receiver`, `expr`, and `length` expressions will be spilled as appropriate to ensure any side effects are only executed once.
 For example:

 ``` csharp
 class Collection {